adamsinnottsgn/gsop/README.md

 ## Installation

 ### Requirements
-Git-cli(cmder)
+- Git-cli(cmder)
-Expo-cli@latest
+- Expo-cli@latest
-Node@latest
+- Node@latest
-npm@latest
+- npm@latest

 ### Steps

-First clone the repo to your computer
+1. First clone the repo to your computer

     git clone https://github.com/adamsinnottsgn/gsop

+2. Copy manual-aws-exports.js and api-details.js to ./gsop/gsop/

-Then navigate to the repo and the sub gsop folder
+3. Then navigate to the repo and the sub gsop folder

 	cd ./gsop/gsop/

-Assuming you have node installed, you will need to install the node package files
+4. Assuming you have node installed, you will need to install the node package files

 	npm install

-Once you have the packages installed run Expo
+5. Once you have the packages installed run Expo

 	expo start

-Then run expo on your device et voila.
+6. Then run expo app on your device et voila.